 According to the Plastic Surgery Foundation, there were 290,647 breast augmentation surgeries in 2016.
 Worldwide, an estimated 11 million women have implants—which means there could be many more of these BIA-ALCL incidents that have yet to be reported.

 Many patients have filed BIA-ALCL lawsuits to recover damages for medical bills, lost wages, and pain and suffering.
-If you or a loved one developed ALCL as a result of your breast implants, please contact us today to learn if you might qualify for compensation.

 Studies Suggest “Increased Risk” of ALCL